isomerpages/seab-corp/news/press-releases/_posts/2024-01-04-post-Release of 2023 Singapore Cambridge GCE O Level Exam Results and 2024 Joint Admissions Exercise.md

 <p>19.
 PFP-eligible students&nbsp;will receive a copy of Form&nbsp;P from
 their respective secondary schools in person.
 Each copy of Form P contains a unique password.
-Interested students should use the respective passwords to submit their applications online via the PFP website at https://pfp.polytechnic.edu.sg/PFP/index.html.
+Interested students should use the respective passwords to submit their applications online via the PFP website at <a href="https://pfp.polytechnic.edu.sg/PFP/index.html" rel="noopener noreferrer nofollow" target="_blank">https://pfp.polytechnic.edu.sg/PFP/index.html</a>.
 More information on the eligibility requirements for the PFP, as well as how GCE O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website indicated above.</p>